nuthanc/faang/Recursion/13/README.md

 * Space Complexity: O(logn)
   * How many recursive calls we have(Height of the call stack): logn
+  * 2 quickSort calls
+  * 2nd call of quickSort was waiting for 1st call of quickSort to finish
+  * Our function is still on the Call stack

 ### Step 8: Optimize the solution